 Joining our club and gaining access is a simple process.

 - Download and complete the Membership Application form

 - Submit this form to the TPS Secretary via email (firstname.lastname@example.org) or post: (PO Box 339, Toowoomba, Q. 4350), or in person to the Treasurer at one of our monthly meetings – please indicate payment (by cheque, cash, direct bank deposit, Paypal)

 - Go to the Register page and create an account.

-- Once you are logged on, go to the Pay Membership Fees under the my Details menu item to record that you have paid your fees.
+- Once you are logged on, go to the Pay or Record Membership Payment under your Details menu item to record that you have paid your fees.

-- Once your fee payment is recorded you will have access to the For Members menu item.
-This is where all the member information, image galleries and competition entry forms are located.
+- Once your fee payment is recorded AND your application approved by the TPS Executive Committee, you will be given access to the Members menu item.
+This is where all the member information and access entry into our aggregate competition to the competition entry forms are located.

 - To promote the general advancement of photography and its applications

 - To facilitate the exchange of information and ideas on photography

 - To provide a forum in which members may increase their photographic knowledge and skills